 The investee funds are managed with a more conservative approach towards seeking high current income and capital growth primarily through investment in a combination of equities and bonds.
-The investee fund will appeal to investors seeking regular income and moderate capital growth but who prefer a lower level of risk than that normally associated with equity investments only.
-The Fund has concluded that the investee funds in which it invests, but does not consolidate, meet the definition of a structured entity.
+This investee funds will appeal to investors seeking regular income and moderate capital growth but who prefer a lower level of risk than that normally associated with equity investments only.
+The Fund has concluded that the investee funds in which it invests, but that it does not consolidate, meets the definition of a structured entity.

 During the year, the Fund did not provide any financial support to the unconsolidated structured entities and has no intention of providing financial or other support.